tschissler/TFSCampEmbeddedChallenge/README.md

 ```
 This requires a locally installed g++ compiler.
 Alternatively you can execute the tests within a docker container (see above) that comes with all necessary tools.

+## Deployment
+You might find some helpful scripts in the _deploy folder.